ezhilan2c/Books/README.md

 	3. Complete the exercise as completely as you can.

-	3. Commit your solution to GitHub.
+	3. Commit and push your solution to GitHub.

 	4. Create a pull request when you are ready to submit your final solutions.